vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-parametric-statistics.md

 ---
 layout: single
-title: "Hypothesis test statistics"
+title: "Hypothesis test parametric statistics"
 description: "overview of test statistics: when to use each"
 category: "Probability"
-tags: degrees-of-freedom Pearson's-chi-square-test significance-test hypothesis-testing z-score z-test t-test normal-distribution t-distribution f-statistic f-distribution Student's-distribution continuity-correction Welch's-t-test exact-Fisher's-test Barnard's-test contingency-table G-test paired-t-test McNemar's-test binomial-distribution
+tags: degrees-of-freedom Pearson's-chi-square-test significance-test hypothesis-testing z-score z-test t-test normal-distribution t-distribution F-distribution Student's-distribution continuity-correction Welch's-t-test exact-Fisher's-test Barnard's-test contingency-table G-test paired-t-test McNemar's-test binomial-distribution ANOVA analysis-of-variance F-test F-statistic
-date: 2021-05-01
+date: 2021-06-02
 ---

-This is an overview of the most commonly used statistics in [hypothesis testing]({{ site.baseurl }}{% link _posts/2021-01-21-hypothesis-testing.md %}) explaining when to use each.
+This is an overview of the most commonly used parametric statistics in [hypothesis testing]({{ site.baseurl }}{% link _posts/2021-01-21-hypothesis-testing.md %}) explaining when to use each.
+The parametric statistics here assume that the data has distribution close to the normal.

 ## In this article